Patrick Brown (American football): Carolina Panthers

-Brown was signed by the Carolina Panthers after going undrafted in the 2009 NFL Draft.
+Brown was signed by the Carolina Panthers after going undrafted in the 2009 NFL draft.
 He was waived by the Panthers on September 5 during final cuts.

 New England Patriots

 Brown was signed to the practice squad of the New England Patriots on September 6, 2009.
 He was released on September 24.

-1st Stint with the Minnesota Vikings
+Minnesota Vikings

 Brown was signed to the practice squad of the Minnesota Vikings on September 29, 2009, after center Jon Cooper was promoted to the active roster.

 New York Jets

 The Jets claimed Brown off waivers on September 5, 2010.
 Brown was later waived by the team on September 23, 2010.

 Miami Dolphins

 Two days before facing divisional rival, the New York Jets, the Dolphins would claim Brown off waivers on September 24, 2010.

 Brown was waived by the Dolphins on November 9, 2010.

-2nd stint with the Minnesota Vikings
+Minnesota Vikings (second stint)

-After passing through waivers Brown was signed back to the Vikings Practice Squad.
-After a season-ending injury to Offensive Guard Anthony Herrera, Brown was activated to the 53-man Active list on November 24.
+After passing through waivers Brown was signed back to the Vikings practice squad.
+After a season-ending injury to offensive guard Anthony Herrera, Brown was activated to the 53-man Active list on November 24.